 When wildland fire operations exceed domestic capabilities a formal Request for Assistance (RFA) is generated from one Partner Country to the other.
 Partner Countries monitor each other's preparedness levels.
 As preparedness levels elevate, calls are established to maintain situational awareness.
 Many conversations between the officials designated in the agreement/arrangement occur prior to receiving a resource request.
-Collaboration on types and kinds of resources to be requested are worked out well in advance of placing an RFA.
+Collaboration on types and kinds of resources to be requested is worked out well in advance of placing an RFA.

-When anticipating an exchange of resources, countries may send an International Liaison Officer (INLO) to one another's national Coordinating Authority to provide a direct line of in-person communication to facilitate the request and mobilization process.
-For the United States, the NICC coordinates the resource request with the requesting country's respective coordinating authority.
+When anticipating an exchange of resources, countries may send an International Liaison Officer (INLO) to one another's National Coordinating Authority to provide a direct line of in-person communication to facilitate the request and mobilization process.
+For the United States, the National Interagency Coordination Center (NICC) coordinates the resource request with the requesting country's respective coordinating authority.